 Through her previous experiences, Elizabeth brings strong nonprofit management and marketing skills to her new role.
 In all facets of her career, she has demonstrated an ability to work successfully with numerous stakeholders and to achieve quick, yet sustainable results.
 Most importantly, she is driven by a passion to do what she can to make this world a better place for children, especially girls.

 Contact Carolyn at firstname.lastname@example.org

 Megan Kovacs, Director of Community Relations

-Megan comes to Girls Inc. of the Pacific Northwest as Director of Community Relations after more than a decade working in Portland-area non-profits to promote social justice, sexual and reproductive health, gender equity, and prevent dating and sexual violence.
-She is the recipient of the 2015 Judge Stephen B. Herrell award for Outstanding Collaborative Efforts to End Family Violence.
-In her spare time, Megan serves as Secretary on the Board of Directors for Bitch Media, and volunteers on the Network for Reproductive Options hotline.
+Megan joins Girls Inc. of the Pacific Northwest as Director of Community Relations after more than a decade working in Portland-area non-profits to promote social justice, sexual and reproductive health, gender equity, and prevent dating and sexual violence.
+Megan served for 4 years as chairs of the Multnomah County Family Violence Coordinating Council's Prevention and Public Awareness Committee and the Attorney General's Sexual Assault Task Force's Prevention and Education Committee.
+She sits on the Oregon Youth Sexual Health Partnership, and the Legislative and Public Policy Committee of the SATF.
+In 2015, she was awarded the Judge Stephen B. Herrell award for Outstanding Collaborative Efforts to End Family Violence.
+In her spare time, Megan serves as Secretary on the Board of Directors for Bitch Media, and volunteers on the Northwest Abortion Access Fund hotline.